Module fiber

 should be called, otherwise the fiber’s status may become ‘suspended’ when the fiber function ends, instead of ‘dead’.

-Parameters: - true_or_false – the boolean value that changes the
+) – the boolean value that specifies whether the fiber is joinable

 Return: nil